 - Goal achievement rates: What percentage of simulations achieved their goals?

 - Persona differences: Does your agent perform better with certain personas?
+Run the same scenarios with all persona types and compare results.

 - Turn efficiency: Are conversations longer than necessary?
+Compare turn counts for successful vs failed scenarios.

 - Common failure points: Which turns typically cause issues?